-This is further explored by re-running the analysis with DH2 profiles averaged over 5 m, 10 m, and 20 m bins instead of 1 m bins, to determine how sensitive the efficacy of the methods is to the vertical resolution of the data.
-When comparing objective Z{ABL} found using the coarser data to the original subjective Z{ABL} for each method, the F-test reveals that generally the R^2 values do not differ significantly from those found using 1 m binned data at the 5% significance level.
-The only exceptions are the Liu-Liang method at all larger bin sizes, and the Heffter method when using a 10 m or 20 m bin size, which all manifest in lower R^2 value than those found using 1 m binned data.
-This reveals that the Liu-Liang method performs even more poorly at lower vertical resolution, and the Heffter method starts to perform more poorly at a vertical resolution of 10 m.
-On the other hand, the Ri_b and TGRDM methods remain just as successful when vertical resolution is reduced, and the preferred Ri_b threshold value does not appear to depend on vertical resolution.
-For vertical resolution of 30 m or coarser, the altitude range over which Ri_b is calculated would have to be increased, and at this point a lower threshold Ri_b value may be more applicable.
+This is further explored by re-running the analysis with DH2 profiles averaged over 5, 10, and 20 m bins instead of 1 m bins to determine how sensitive the efficacy of the methods is to the vertical resolution of the data.
+When comparing objective $Z{ABL}$ found using the coarser data to the original subjective $Z{ABL}$ for each method, the F test reveals that the $R^2$ values generally do not differ significantly from those found using 1 m binned data at the 5 % significance level.
+The only exceptions are the Liu-Liang method at all larger bin sizes and the Heffter method when using a 10 or 20 m bin size, which all manifest in lower $R^2$ value than those found using 1 m binned data.
+This reveals that the Liu-Liang method performs even more poorly at lower vertical resolution and that the Heffter method starts to perform more poorly at a vertical resolution of 10 m.
+On the other hand, the Rib and TGRDM methods remain just as successful when vertical resolution is reduced, and the preferred Rib threshold value does not appear to depend on vertical resolution.
+For vertical resolution of 30 m or coarser, the altitude range over which Rib is calculated would have to be increased, and at this point a lower threshold Rib value may be more applicable.

-While we state an uncertainty in the subjective Z{ABL} to be less than 30 m, this is only applicable to a handful of DH2 flights (~15%), whereas the majority have an uncertainty on the order of only ~1 m, due to the vertical averaging procedure and sensor response time.
+While we state an uncertainty in the subjective $Z{ABL}$ to be less than 30 m, this is only applicable to a handful of DH2 flights ( $\sim 15 \%$ ), whereas the majority have an uncertainty on the order of only $\sim 1 \text{ m}$ due to the vertical averaging procedure and sensor response time.
 Therefore, we do not expect this uncertainty to make any significant effect on the results.